vaidis/react-drupal-starter/README.md

 - `fieldable_path`: get article by url alias
 - `pager_serializer`: provide the pager links

-: warning: Drupal 8 has a fixed page limit that can be change at:
+:warning: Drupal 8 has a fixed page limit that can be change at:

 `vi core/modules/jsonapi/src/Query/OffsetPage.php`